 19 – What if we part ways?

-If the time should come when you decide to part ways with your SEO agency, you need to make sure you own all of the work that has been done to optimise your site and web content.
+If the time should come when you decide to part ways with your SEO company, you need to make sure you own all of the work that has been done to optimise your site and web content.